 Where Are Ubers Available In Colombia?

 Currently Uber is available in 13 different cities throughout Colombia.
 Four of the largest cities (Bogotá, Cali, Cartagena and Medellín) all have Uber available in their cities.
-In addition, Uber is also available in Bucaramanga, Cucuta, Ibague, Monteria, Pasto, Pereira, Popayán, Valledupar and Villavicencio.
+In addition, Uber is also available in Bucaramanga, Cucuta, Ibague, Monteria, Pasto, Pereira (one of the best places to live in Colombia), Popayán, Valledupar and Villavicencio.

 Generally it is not easy or advised to use Uber at the airports in Colombia, but there are plenty of reasonable private transfers in many cities.